atchoglogilbert/INCEPTION/README.md

 or remove the '-d' flag in Makefile rule 'make up'

-ssh into a running container
+ssh into a running container:
 ```
 docker exec -it <container_name> bash
 ```